tinganho/balanced-storage/README.md

     }
 }
 ```
 But if we don't add the toggle `off` expression above.
-Our code it would be inferred as:
+Our code would be inferred as:

 ```typescript
 class SuperView {